 Rugs can instantly add warmth and texture to any room.
 Choose rugs that coordinate with the color scheme and style of the space, and make sure to anchor them under furniture to create a cohesive look.
 If the rug is small, it will look out of place and may get lost in the room.
 If the rug is too big, it can make the room look cluttered and busy.

 However, rugs can be used to define spaces, especially in larger open-concept areas.
-Rugs will help identify the room’s different seating and activity areas.
+Stylish rugs will help identify the room’s different seating and activity areas.

 - Curate Your Clutter